cdkulat/resume/markdown/resume.md

    **Python:**

-            Using [Python](https://python.org), developed a number of simple scripts and programs to complete assignments and automate common workflows in everyday tasks.
+    Using Python, developed a number of simple scripts and programs to complete assignments and automate common workflows in everyday tasks.
     In order to streamline data entry, developed a script that copies text pulled from a PDF and can be configured to paste and submit it into a browser form.Python is also my language of choice when solving algorithm problems due to its ease of use and readability.

    **Go:**

-            With [Go](https://go.dev), developed a number of single-page applications, HTTP services, and have studied how microservices and cloud services are written using the language.
+    With Go, developed a number of single-page applications, HTTP services, and have studied how microservices and cloud services are written using the language.
 Current development project is a Go module that will streamline the creation of assertion functions when writing unit tests.

    **Javascript:**

     Used the React and Vue frameworks in both personal and collegiate projects.
 The initial version of portfolio site was written in React, and the current version is written in Vue.
     Comfortable with the Node.js framework when writing backends, having direct experience writing local databases using Node and PostgreSQL.

    Foundational knowledge of  **Java**, **Google Cloud Platform**, **Git**, **PostgreSQL**, **MySQL**

 ### Soft Skills

-:   **Teamwork & Communication:** Having worked 5+ years in sales and service roles, I understand the value of having a reliable
+   **Teamwork & Communication:**

-                                  team.
+   Having worked 5+ years in sales and service roles, I understand the value of having a reliable team.
 I'm an effective communicator, and my strongest belief is that a friendly disposition and appropriate sense of humor can bring any group of people together and create a positive work environment.

-:   **Leadership:** My experience running shifts in a service environment and leading an API integration
+   **Leadership:**

-                    project in an office environment means I understand how to take charge in a way that feels inclusive and welcoming, yet serves its purpose in with flying colors.
+   My experience running shifts in a service environment and leading an API integration project in an office environment means I understand how to take charge in a way that feels inclusive and welcoming, yet serves its purpose in with flying colors.

-> <cdkulat1@gmail.com> • +1 770-825-3732 • 23 years old
+> <cdkulat1@gmail.com> • +1 770-825-3732 • 23 years old •
 > Atlanta, GA